Paulomlr/Paulomlr/README.md

 * 📚   I’m currently studying Information Systems in the UNIFESSPA.

 ###
-* 🔭 My dreams are:  to work with Java and to develope real applications and to work with Front-end.
+* 🔭 My dreams are:  to work with Java and to develope real applications.

 ###